Is Peter The Rock In Matt 16:18? A Response To “Compelling Truth”

 I see several problems with this interpretation of scripture.

 Firstly, to assume that Jesus was pointing to Himself when He made the statement to Peter is a clear example of mental gymnastics.
 This is simply a speculative reading of the text, suggesting physical gestures or body language where none are explicitly mentioned.
 If we were to apply this same assumption of body language to other passages in the Bible, it could drastically distort narratives and misrepresent key theological concepts.
-Such an interpretive method is deeply flawed and problematic, as it relies on reading into the text details that aren’t present.
+Such an interpretive method is deeply flawed and problematic, as it relies on reading details into the text that aren’t present.
 This opens the door for all sorts of misinterpretations and undermines the integrity of Scripture by replacing its intended message with unfounded assumptions.

 “13 When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say the Son of Man is?”